g-abhi/RealitySports/README.md

 During the weekend, Team Quasar procured and analyzed a highly custom dataset at the Georgia Tech Campus Recreational Center (CRC) using a LiDAR sensors on our mobile devices.
 LiDAR fields were processed using custom Python code and analyzed using NeRF models.
 NeRF implementation was enabled through the open-source NVidia Instant-NGP software (https://github.com/NVlabs/instant-ngp).

 Camera scenes were programmed for showing off our custom NeRF scenes!
 Furthermore, NeRF analysis enabled output of high-quality 3D meshes, allowing us to further augment traditional sports content in an interactive, creative fashion.
+MeshLab and Blender was used to augment CGI imagery.

 # Challenges we ran into